“And I will again become your special comrade”: On Jack Spicer’s After Lorca

 Most of my friends like words too well.
 They set them under the blinding light of the poem and try to extract every possible connotation from each of them, every temporary pun, every direct or indirect connection … Others pick up words from the street, from their bars, from their offices and display them proudly in their poems as if they were shouting, “See what I have collected from the American language.
 Look at my butterflies, my stamps, my old shoes!”
 What does one do with all this crap?
 (L 24-25)

 The passage is a sidelong glance at Spicer’s unnamed colleagues, whose creative methods fluctuate between science experiment and anthropology expedition.
 For Spicer, this means they repeat the false proposition that the poem grants immediate access to social reality, whether by careful extraction of word or shoe.
 These tactics are obviously at odds with a dictated poetry.
 Yet what really grabs my attention here is how Spicer manages to include a critique of his peers in the first place, considering that this book is putatively about translation.
 Indeed, part of what makes After Lorca so mesmerizing is how Spicer produces a space within which lyric poem and critical document coexist.
-His model for this is Emily Dickinson, as has been well-documented, whose collected poems (edited by Thomas H. Johnson) he reviewed in 1956: “The reason for the difficulty of drawing a line between the poetry and prose in Emily Dickinson’s letters may be that she did not wish such a line to be drawn” (H 234).
+His model for this is Emily Dickinson, as has been noted by numerous critics, whose collected poems (edited by Thomas H. Johnson) he reviewed in 1956: “The reason for the difficulty of drawing a line between the poetry and prose in Emily Dickinson’s letters may be that she did not wish such a line to be drawn” (H 234).

 Whether by lyric summons or outright hectoring, Spicer’s methods of address ultimately bring us back to the whole book’s comportment toward its historical situation, or what After Lorca repeatedly refers to as “the real.”
 In this, I’ll offer one final terminological gloss for Spicer’s poetics.
 The “real” is first and foremost a philosophical concept for Spicer, resting atop his deep knowledge of structuralism, theology, and medieval history, with a dash of psychoanalysis; you could say that when Spicer speaks of “the real” he means something like transcendence.
 But my interpretation here differs a little: what if this philosophical category operated more like a political one?
 What if the real wasn’t the Real but more like what really matters?
 Poetic address in Spicer, then, provides a meticulous means of integrating poem and speaker-subject in and against the rifts of modernity: “the real” designates a demand for the poem to confront the world-historical, even if it swims Outside in some as-yet unimaginable totality.
 So when Spicer dedicates his poems to people and universities, or when he both cruises and chastises his contemporaries, these acts variously represent an assertion — if an impossible one — to hold in common a moment of intensified contradiction.